 This page may contain affiliate links for your convenience.
 Click here to read our full disclosure policy.

-First, I have to admit that I was not the clever person who came up with this saying.
+I was not the clever person who came up with this saying about the 5 second rule and a 2 second dog.
 I saw it somewhere, and decided to make it into this ridiculously cute sign.

 That’s the great thing about DIY signs.
 You can transform words into art, for just a few dollars.